NREL/EnergyPlus/design/FY2017/NFP-ProportionalDCVEnhancements.md

       \note ZoneHVAC:FourPipeFanCoil, and ZoneHVAC:IdealLoadsAirSystem.
       \note This schedule will also be applied by Controller:MechanicalVentilation for all System Outdoor Air Methods.

-<span style="color:red;">  	N5; \field Proportional Control Minimum Outdoor Air Flow Rate
+<span style="color:red;">  A4; \field Proportional Control Minimum Outdoor Air Flow Rate Schedule Name

-      \units m3/s
-      \type real
+      \type object-list
-      \default 0.0
-      \minimum 0
+      \object-list ScheduleNames
-      \note This input is only used when the field System Outdoor Air Method =
+      \note This input is only used to calculate the minimum outdoor air flow rate when the field
-      \note ProportionalControlBasedonOccupancySchedule or ProportionalControlBasedOnDesignOccupancy
-      \note or ProportionalControlBasedOnDesignOARate in Controller:MechanicalVentilation
+      \note System Outdoor Air Method = ProportionalControlBasedOnDesignOARate in
+      \note Controller:MechanicalVentilation,

 ## Outputs Description ##

 insert text